inspircd/docs/docs/3/modules/sslmodes.md

 ### Description

-This module adds channel mode `z` (sslonly) which prevents users who are not connecting using TLS (SSL) from joining the channel and user mode `z` (sslqueries) to prevent messages from non-SSL users.
+This module adds channel mode `z` (sslonly) which prevents users who are not connecting using TLS (SSL) from joining the channel and user mode `z` (sslqueries) to prevent messages from non-TLS (SSL) users.

 ### Configuration